ganpare/quillman-j-moshi-modal/README.md

 This deploys both the frontend server and the Moshi WebSocket server.

 Note that keeping your deployed application in Modal incurs no costs!
 Modal applications are serverless and scale to zero when not in use.

+## Disclaimer

+This system is in a prototype stage, and the generated responses may be inaccurate or unnatural.
+Please use with caution as it may contain biases based on training data.
+The developers of this project are not responsible for any damages caused by the use of this system.

+## Acknowledgments

+This project references the following repositories:

+- J-Moshi (https://github.com/nu-dialogue/j-moshi) - The base model for the Japanese voice chat system
+- modal-labs/quillman (https://github.com/modal-labs/quillman) - Referenced for deployment and streaming implementation on Modal

+Thanks to all the original developers.

+## License

+This repository is licensed under CC BY-NC 4.0.
+Please note that commercial use is not permitted.